Mobile, Alabama Car Accident Attorneys

 The term “distracted driving” encompasses all current and potential distractions, including:

 - Texting or any other use of a phone.
 This is perhaps the most widespread and egregious form of distraction that motorists face.
-Texting while driving has grown rapidly as the world has become more connected, leaving people unable to wait a few minutes to reply to messages.
 Looking away from the road for a fraction of a second can cause a serious or even fatal crash.

 - Eating or drinking.
 In today’s world, everyone is busy.
 However, eating and drinking is a form of distracted driving, so save the snacks for when you reach your destination.